jsvillatech/operativosfinalproject/README.md

 ### Steps for buidling the project:
 1. Clone the repository (operativosfinalproject).
 2. From terminal go to: "/operativosfinalproject/cgi-bin/" and run the following command: "chmod +x monitor.py"
-3. From terminal go to the root of the project: "/operativosfinalproject/" and execute the folling command: "sudo python3 -m http.server --cgi --bind 127.0.0.1".
+3. From terminal go to the root of the project: "/operativosfinalproject/" and execute the following command: "sudo python3 -m http.server --cgi --bind 127.0.0.1".
 4. Open your favorite web browser and type the following url: http://localhost:8000/cgi-bin/monitor.py
 5. Enjoy killing your processes from your web browser :)!